 See the recipe card for quantities.

-This smoked sausage soup can be ready in under 30 minutes and really is the cosiest most delicious soup.
-A crusty baguette warmed in the oven and smothered in butter is a wonderful addition, but you really don't need it this is so filling as it is.
-You'll want a second bowl and then realise you can't manage it!
+This Cabbage Soup with Smoked Sausage can be ready in under 30 minutes and really is the coziest, most delicious soup.
+A crusty baguette warmed in the oven and smothered in butter is a wonderful addition, but you really don't need it.
+This is so filling as it is.
+You'll want a second bowl and then realize you can't manage it!
 Or perhaps you can...it is so tempting after all...

-Hint: This soup tastes even better the next day, so try and save some
+Hint: This soup tastes even better the next day, so try and save some.
+And if you love heart soups, try this Ham & White Bean Soup.

-Store any leftovers in the fridge.
+Store any leftovers in the fridge in an airtight container.
 Good for 2-3 days.

 These ingredients don't stand up well to freezing.

-Definitely include the fresh dill, it really adds a special something to this smoked sausage soup!
+Definitely include the fresh dill; it really adds a special something to this Cabbage Soup with Smoked Sausage!

 Yes certainly.
 Try and buy stock cubes with as little sodium and preservatives as possible.